 Agranulocytes, which include lymphocytes and monocytes, are a type of white blood cell that, unlike granulocytes, lack visible granules.
 As such, they have a clear cytoplasm that allows for better visibility of the nucleus.

-Apart from lacking clearly visible granules, agranulocytes are also characterized by a single, large nucleus (the nucleus is not lobed).
+Apart from lacking clearly visible granules, agranulocytes are also characterized by a single, large nucleus (not lobed).
 For this reason, they are also referred to as mononuclear leukocytes which differentiate them from multi-lobed granulocytes.

 In the body, agranulocytes are involved in adaptive immunity (acquired immunity) and thus use immunological memory to act against invading pathogens.